-There are four methods for getting articles into PubMed Central (PMC), depending on the journal the article is published in and what method the publisher has chosen.
+There are four methods for getting articles into PubMed Central (PMC), depending on the journal the article is published in, whether it was published open access, and what method the publisher has chosen.
 Knowing which method the particular journal or publisher follows will dictate what steps you need to take to make sure your article complies with NIH's Public Access Policy.

-Under both Methods A and B, the publisher provides the final published version of the article to PMC, no later than 12 months after publication.
+Under both Methods A and B, the publisher provides their final published version of the article directly to PMC on behalf of the author, no later than 12 months after publication.
+Starting on July 1, 2025, papers are required to be made available in PMC without an embargo period, upon the Official Date of Publication (NOT-OD-25-047).

 Method A is journal-based.
 Participating journals post all peer-reviewed, NIH-funded articles in PMC.
-Authors do not have to interface with the manuscript, however the steps below must still be followed to ensure compliance.
-Approximately 2,400 journals are in this category, which is a small subset of all journals that are published.
+Authors do not have to deposit the manuscript into NIHMS.
+However, the steps below must still be followed to ensure compliance.
+Approximately 3,400 journals are currently in this category, which is a small subset of all journals that are published.

-Method B is for paid open access articles published with selected publishers.
-These publishers have an agreement with NIH to deposit the final article in PMC when notified by the author that an article falls under the policy.
+Method B is for paid open access articles published with selected journals and publishers.
+These publishers have an agreement with NIH to deposit the final PDF in PMC when notified by the author that an article falls under the policy.

 Steps to compliance: